mmmaction/performance/README.md

 ### Chose your weapon
 Of course, the choice of which database to use already has a big impact regarding performance.
 So you really need to know the data you are dealing with and ideally the data access patterns.
 This is no simple task and as usual, there is no single, golden choice but rather a long list of considerations and compromises.
 Are we dealing with time-series like data?
 How is the data structured?
 Is it even structured?
 What are the relationships between data?
 How will the service evolve?
 What are the consumers of the data and what are their needs?

-Its good if the architect makes a conscious decission taking into account the above questions.
+Its good if the architect makes a conscious decision taking into account the above questions.
 And in my opinion also important not to change the DB every half a year just because there is yet another new great database that is "so much better than everything else on the market".

 In our case we took a Aurora PostgreSQL DB as our "weapon".
 No graph DB or NoSQL DB, just a "classical" relational database.
 Each database has its own characteristic and challenges, so not all of the following aspects may apply.